How to Choose a Zipper Slider

 the zipper).

-All-plastic sliders feature a plastic body (as opposed to metal, which is standard on all sliders - even on molded plastic zippers).
+All-plastic sliders feature an all plastic body (as opposed to metal, which is standard on all sliders - even on molded plastic zippers).
 They are commonly used on zippers

 that need to be corrosion-resistant (i.e. marine environments) or need to pass through metal detectors.
-They look very similar to metal body sliders, but are much lighter in weight.
+They look almost identical to metal body sliders, but are much lighter in weight.

 Sliders for Molded Plastic Zippers